st8tikratio/Constitution_WG_2022/img/README.md

-# All supporting iamges for GWG20222
+# All supporting images for GWG20222